pyranges/pyranges_1.x/docs/how_to_genomic_ops.rst

 Sometimes, you may want to slice ranges according to non-spliced coordinates.
 This can be done with :func:`slice_ranges <pyranges.PyRanges.slice_ranges>` setting the ``count_introns`` argument to ``True``:

-So, the following will get the subintervals included in the first 1500 bases of each transcript:
+So, the following will get the subintervals included in the first 1500 bases of each unspliced transcript:

   >>> e.slice_ranges(0, 1500, transcript_id='transcript_id', count_introns=True)
     index  |      Chromosome    Start      End  Strand      transcript_id